Padres edge Marlins 3-2 on late error by Rojas

 Matt Strahm (1-2) got the win for working the final two innings.

-The Marlins lost for the 14th straight time in a start by Jose Urena, a franchise record, which included 12 from this year.
+The Marlins lost for the 14th straight start by Jose Urena, a franchise record, which included 12 from this year.
 The right-hander entered the game receiving 2.84 runs per game, the third-lowest average in the majors, and got more measly support Wednesday.

-"Jose was good again," Marlins manager Don Mattingly said.
-"It looked like that two might hold up."

 Urena got just two runs on Starlin Castro's homer before departing after six innings following a strong performance.
 He surrendered a run, three hits and two walks.
 He struck out six in a 93-pitch effort.